 It’s hard to read anything on the internet nowadays without being bombarded with posts and articles from marketing professionals about the fact that ‘content is king’.
-And, being a marketing professional (content executive if you must), I agree whole-heartedly with this statement; content marketing is still incredibly relevant and can have an enormous impact on all of the other technical elements that you also implement.
+And, being a marketing professional, I agree whole-heartedly with this statement; content marketing is still incredibly relevant and can have an enormous impact on all of the other technical elements that you also implement.

 This is providing of course that it’s done well; there are plenty of individuals and agency’s that will want to spin out a vague document of “300-600 words’ (yawwwwn) that will not impart anything onto those who read it.
 Which is the point of content marketing, write for the reader; strive to impart your expertise and knowledge onto those who want and need it.